Frequently Asked Questions

 Trees improve our quality of life.
 They beautify our neighborhoods, improve property values, and support good health by encouraging us to spend time outdoors.
 They also provide habitat for wildlife, filter air pollution, and cool our communities with their shade, which conserves energy and saves us money.

-In order to plant a tree along the street in the Public Right-of-Way, you must obtain in advance a planting permit from the City.
-If you apply and are approved for street trees through our Spring Street Tree Distribution, we will obtain the permit for you and mark the approved planting locations.
+In order to plant a tree along the street in the "public right-of-way" (see definition below), you must obtain a planting permit from the city before planting your tree.
+If you apply (and are approved) for street trees through our Spring Tree Distribution, we will obtain the permit for you and mark the approved planting locations.
+Now that's service!

-The Public Right-of-Way is a public space that often includes public sidewalks and in which street trees can be planted (as opposed to private property where yard trees are planted).
-The Public Right-of-Way is generally the "tree lawn" space between the sidewalk and the curb or, in the absence of a "tree lawn," the space within 10 feet of the curb.
-The Public Right-of-Way is technically City property.
-However, a property owner is responsible for the maintenance of the Right-of-Way adjacent to his/her property, including the care and maintenance of street trees.
+The "public right-of-way is a public space that often includes public sidewalks and in which street trees can be planted (as opposed to private property where yard trees are planted).
+The public right-of-way is generally the "tree lawn" space between the sidewalk and the curb or, in the absence of a "tree lawn," the space within 10 feet of the curb.
+While the public right-of-way is technically city property, a property owner is responsible for the maintenance of the right-of-way adjacent to his/her property, including the care and maintenance of street trees.
 Because street trees are planted on public property, a permit is required prior to planting.